GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 # Chrome Tools

+Note: most of the notes in this section are from the [LearnWebCode](https://www.youtube.com/watch?v=zPHerhks2Vg&t=302s) YouTube video.

 The **Chrome Developer** Tools (right-click the page then select Inspect)is useful for running JavaScript interactively with the session.

-* On the console enter these as an examples (note the ending semi-colon not needed):
+* On the console enter these as an examples (note the ending semi-colon not required):

 ```
 window